Before you apply

 If you are not contacted by a facility

-If you are not contacted during the rounds, you will remain in the available candidate pool and will have the option to re-preference to remaining vacancies that arise throughout the campaign.
-Once in the Open round, any facility can contact you to fill ad hoc vacancies, the facility will contact you directly to discuss opportunities.
+If you’re not contacted during the rounds, you‘ll stay in the available candidate pool and can change your preferences to any remaining vacancies.
+Once in the open round, any facility can contact you directly to fill vacancies.

 Starting work